-Fire Regime Group: Fire Intervals Avg Fl Min FI Max FI Probability Percent of All Fires Replacement 300 167 500 0.00333 7 Historical Fire Size (acres) Mixed 60 40 75 0.01667 34 Avg 1000 Surface 35 25 85 0.02857 59 Min 100 All Fires 21 0.04857 Max 30000 Fire Intervals (FI): Sources of Fire Regime Data ✓Literature Local Data ✓Expert Estimate fire combined (All Fires). w the relat nterval in Average ive range of years and FI is centra of fire interv is used in r l tendency moo als, if known. eference condi • Local Data fire combined (maximum show inverse of fire i (All Fires). w the relat nterval in Average ive range of years and FI is centra of fire interv is used in r l tendency moo als, if known. eference condi deled.
+Fire Regime Group: Fire Intervals Avg Fl Min FI Max FI Probability Percent of All Fires Replacement 300 167 500 0.00333 7 Historical Fire Size (acres) Mixed 60 40 75 0.01667 34 Avg 1000 Surface 35 25 85 0.02857 59 Min 100 All Fires 21 0.04857 Max 30000 Fire Intervals (FI): Eiro intorvol io Fire Intervals (FI): Fire interval is expressed in years for each fire severity class and for all types of fire combined (All Fires).
+Average FI is central tendency modeled.
+Minimum and maximum show the relative range of fire intervals, if known.
+Probability is the inverse of fire interval in years and is used in reference condition modeling.
+Percent of all fires is the percent of all fires in that severity class.
+Sources of Fire Regime Data ✓Literature Local Data ✓Expert Estimate fire combined (maximum show inverse of fire i All Fires). w the relat nterval in Average ive range o years and FI is centra of fire interv is used in r l tendency moo als, if known. eference condi deled.
+Minimum and Probability is the ition modeling.
+Local Data fire combined (maximum show inverse of fire i All Fires). w the relat nterval in Average ive range o years and FI is centra of fire interv is used in r l tendency moo als, if known. eference condi deled.
 Minimum and Probability is the ition modeling.